triton-inference-server/server/docs/models_and_schedulers.rst

 By incorporating backends for :ref:`multiple frameworks
 <section-framework-model-definition>` and also allowing backends with
-:ref:`custom implementations <section-custom-backends>`, the Triton Inference Server supports a wide variety of models.
+:ref:`custom implementations <section-backends>`, the Triton Inference Server supports a wide variety of models.
 Triton also supports multiple :ref:`scheduling and batching configurations
 <section-scheduling-and-batching>` that further expand the class of
 models that can be handled.